 An ad for a Vitaphone feature "The Lion And The Mouse" at the Tower in July 1928.
 They're advertising it as the first Vitaphone talking feature, meaning not just isolated scenes as in "The Jazz Singer."
 Thanks to Ken McIntyre for posting the ad on the Photos of Los Angeles Facebook page.

 Initially the Tower was operated by Gumbiner as an independent.
 By 1935, Metropolitan Theatres was involved in the operation as Gumbiner was having a tough go at it.
 Earlier, he had lost control of the Los Angeles Theatre to Fox.
-In 1946 Metropolitan subleased the building and it was renamed the Music Hall.
+In 1946 Metropolitan rebranded the theatre and it was renamed the Music Hall.
 It was frequently booked as a group with the Music Hall in Beverly Hills, the Music Hall in Hollywood (later known as the Holly Theatre), and the Hawaii Theatre on Hollywood Blvd., then called the Hawaii Music Hall.

 In 1950 it was renamed the Newsreel Theatre after that policy was dropped at the Globe.
 As the Newsreel, the theatre sported a TV lounge in the basement and a news tickertape on the upper level of the lobby.
 At some point the theatre got a larger screen out in front of the proscenium, adding draperies to make the arch at the front of the sounding board the new proscenium.
 Front exits under the side boxes were abandoned and new ones added deeper into the auditorium.